Gone Tomorrow: Adaptation

+The book was developed into the fourth season of TV series Reacher produced by Skydance Television, Paramount Television Studios, Blackjack Films, and Amazon Studios for Amazon Prime Video.
+It premiered on August 12, 2026.

 Critical reception

 Gone Tomorrow has the switchback plotting and frictionless prose that are Child's trademarks.
 Unlike most of the series, though, it's narrated by Reacher himself.
 His lone-wolf habits and brusque, technophobic decodings of the world are always a pleasure, though how he maintains fighting fitness on a diet of pancakes, bacon and coffee is one of the world's great mysteries.